 The presentations were all about stewardship and the ethics and responsibilities of land use.
 I kept thinking about what I’d overheard a young man say in the morning, that we needed to gain a spiritual relationship with the land, hear the land speaking to us.
 Yes, I didn’t want to hear about stewardship.
 I wanted to learn about voice.
 I wanted to ask the American Indian man sitting nearby what he knew about hearing nature’s voices and to say that this stewardship talk bothered me because it seemed patriarchal.
 Just then Thomas Berry stood up and said, “It’s not enough to talk about stewardship.
 We must listen to the voices of the trees, the voices of the animals, the voices of the land.”
 It was as if he’d heard my thoughts and spoke to me!
 Ah, here were words that I wanted to listen to!

 I went up to him afterwards (wearing my mountain lion earrings for courage) and told him that I had had experiences of plants and trees as a child that I recognized as communication, but not animals.
 At first he started to talk about having a dog, but I stared him in the eye, and, looking deeply back into my eyes, he said, “You get the communication, you just don’t recognize it.
 It’s not in the form you expected.”
 As he spoke I remembered that I had been having these synchronous experiences and dreams of animals.
 Maybe these were forms of communication — I just wasn’t recognizing them as such.
 Thus began a life-long exploration of synchronicity and kinship with wild animals and with this man who I felt to be a mentor in such matters.
-Here at Timberlake everyone in our small groups shared similar experiences of being spoken to very personally by Thomas on a level that deeply supported their unique interests.
+Here at Timberlake many people shared similar experiences of being spoken to very personally by Thomas on a level that deeply supported their unique interests.

 Thereafter I heard Thomas Berry speak many times – at Duke, at Carolina, at our local Jung Society, at Earth Spirit Rising, and at many other conferences and gatherings over the years.
 He continues to speak to me.
 In preparing for the conference I read an old paper of his, Elders: Their Creative Role in the Human Community, in which he called upon us to take up the role of elders and tell our personal stories of “bio-cultural regionalism” with “a high level of emotional-aesthetic-spiritual communion with the natural world.”
 These two phrases leaped out at me, his voice loudly supporting what I feel called to convey in my own work as an elder.